Sign-Compute-Resolve for Tree Splitting Random Access: Analysis

-\JGb{This is also illustrated by considering the upper bound from Corollary~\ref{cor:upperJensen} which gives $\frac{1}{2}\log_2(1+pMP)$, where $pM$ is the expected number of active users, whereas our scheme achieves~$1/2\log_2^+(P)$.
+\JGb{This is also illustrated by considering the upper bound from Corollary~\ref{cor:upperJensen}, which gives $\frac{1}{2}\log_2(1+pMP)$, where $pM$ is the expected number of active users, whereas our scheme achieves~$1/2\log_2^+(P)$.
 A similar behavior was observed in~\cite{goseling2015access_it}, in which the PLNC strategy was extended to allow for several linear combinations to be decoded per slot.
 Even though this provided a slight improvement, the performance of the resulting strategy did not match the upper bound.
-Also, using Theorem~\ref{th:upper} itself, instead of Corollary~\ref{cor:upperJensen}, will not close this gap. \PP{It is an open problem to determine whether the gap to optimality observed in this work and in~\cite{goseling2015access_it} occurs to one (or more) of the following reasons: suboptimal use of PLNC, inherent limit of PLNC, or due to an upper bound that is not tight.}}
+Also, using Theorem~\ref{th:upper} itself, instead of Corollary~\ref{cor:upperJensen}, will not close this gap. \JGc{It is an open problem to determine whether the gap to optimality observed in this work and in~\cite{goseling2015access_it} can be reduced by modifying our approach.} }

 \CS{Figure~\ref{fig:Rtotal_inD} also shows that there is an optimal value of $K$ that minimizes the combined overhead of (ii) and (iii), \ie maximizes $\barRnet$ with respect to $D$; the maximum value of $\barRnet$ for the optimal $K$, denoted by $K^*$, is also depicted in Figure~\ref{fig:Rtotal_inD}.} Finally, Figure~\ref{fig:OptimalK_inD} shows $K^*$ as function of payload length $D$ \JGb{and the expected number of active users.} We note that finding analytical expressions for $K^*$ involves dealing with partial derivatives of the regularized incomplete beta function and is out of the scope of the paper.